semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 The following list describes possible ways to troubleshoot findings not appearing in your Slack workspace:

-* Check that you have successfully set up your notifications.
+* Check if you have successfully set up your notifications.
-* Check that your most recent scan has findings to send.
+* Check if your most recent scan has findings to send.
 * Check your filters.

 ##### Check notifications